polifonia-project/registry_app/README.md

 ![setup page](docs/setup.png)

+ - **MY PROJECT** the short name of your project, to be shown in the menu and across pages
  - **MY ENDPOINT** (default `http://127.0.0.1:3000/blazegraph/sparql`, readonly value) the local URL of your SPARQL endpoint.
 Changes are disabled.
 To modify the default port you'll have to modify the following files:

     * change `myEndpoint` in `conf.py`